bergaminiSG/Fastservice-API/Activities.md

 <h2> POST Activity

-`POST /Activity.json` will create an activity of a specified user account.
+`POST /Activity.json` will create an activity for a specified user account.

 ```
     "TicketID": 149087659,